 - Dancing – it’s not only great fun, but it’s also great exercise.
 Even a gentle waltz gets the blood pumping and your feet moving.
 Consider taking a dancing course or attend some dance socials.

 - Cycling – switch your bus for a bike.
-It help you work up a sweat on your way to work, even if you’re speed isn’t quite that of Bradley Wiggins.
+It helps you work up a sweat on your way to work, even if you’re speed isn’t quite that of Bradley Wiggins.
 It might also save you money in the long term over public transport.
-However, cycling is not cost free, and you’ll need to factor in safety equipment, maintenance, and repairs into your monthly budget.
+However, cycling is not cost-free, and you’ll need to factor in safety equipment, maintenance, and repairs into your monthly budget.